Trump faces tough road in getting Supreme Court to intervene

 Biden opened a narrow lead over Trump on Friday, and any additional mail-in votes probably would help Biden, not the president.

-Still, Trump’s campaign is currently trying to intervene in the case, an appeal of a decision by Pennsylvania’s highest court to allow three extra days for the receipt and counting of mailed ballots.
+Still, Trump’s campaign is trying to intervene in the case, an appeal of a decision by Pennsylvania’s highest court to allow three extra days for the receipt and counting of mailed ballots.
 Because the case is ongoing, the state’s top election official has directed that the small number of ballots that arrived in that window, before 5 p.m.
 Friday, be separated but counted.
 Republicans on Friday asked for a high court order ensuring the ballots are separated, and Justice Samuel Alito, acting on his own, agreed, saying he was motivated in part by the Republicans’ assertion that they can’t be sure elections officials are complying with guidance.

 Beyond the Pennsylvania case, if Trump wanted to use a lawsuit to challenge the election outcome in a state, he’d need to begin by bringing a case in a lower court.

 So far, Trump’s campaign and Republicans have mounted legal challenges in several states, but most are small-scale lawsuits that do not appear to affect many votes.
 On Thursday, the Trump campaign won an appellate ruling to get party and campaign observers closer to election workers who are processing mail-in ballots in Philadelphia.
-But Judges in Georgia and Michigan quickly dismissed two other campaign lawsuits Thursday.
+But judges in Georgia and Michigan quickly dismissed two other campaign lawsuits Thursday.

 Trump and his campaign have promised even more legal action, making unsubstantiated allegations of election fraud.